-Elizabeth Lubowitz is a managing editor and writer at the Liverpool Offside.
+Elizabeth is a former managing editor and writer at the Liverpool Offside.
 An arts and culture sector worker in Toronto by day, she's been known to integrate her football fandom into decidedly nerdy knitting projects.
 She has an unyielding love for octogenarian female fans, outfielders playing goalkeeper, and German Fußballgott Bastian Schweinsteiger.
-You can find her on Twitter @killsmedead.
+You can find her on Twitter @knitmeg.

 Taking complex information and presenting it as an appealing visual requires the blending of two sets of skills: design and analysis.
 In just 2 short years, Kaleena has seen her work on topics such as goal analysis and football team rivalry reach hundreds of thousands of new-age data consumers.
 She's a Toronto-based Communications Designer and support The Arsenal, through and through

 I'm Elizabeth Michael.
 My biggest achievement on a football pitch is being on for 90 minutes and not once having my legs come close to touching the ball.